theory/justatheory/content/post/postgres/mini-summit-five.md

     them, there's less of a learning curve and less of everyone doing their own thing and you have 500 different ways of doing testing.

-*   Yurri: That's a good point.
+*   Yurii: That's a good point.
 That's something definitely to reflect on.

 *   I'll move on to the next question from Sean.
 "What if there are no satisfiers for the install?
 If something isn't in your distro how do you